Vacancy in Vaughan Street: Production

 The production was shot at the studios of the ABQ in Toowong Brisbane.
 Designer Bernard Hides and his assistant Bill Collyer designed the set, which took three weeks to construct.
 This meant that for two nights the ABC news in Brisbane was read from the boarding house dining room that featured in the play.

 It was produced by Bob Cubbage who said "we chose a simple play to use as an exercise.
 We wanted to learn as much as we could from it."

 Bob Cubbage, ABC Supervisor of Drama and Features in Queensland, said they selected the play because it "has a simple plot and was chosen as a TV exercise for local actors and producers...
 We hope that this will be the first of a series of local TV productions in Brisbane."
-It was written by George Landen Dann under the name "John Crane" (he also used this name for the musical "Flaming Youth".)
+It was written by Sydney author John Crane.

 Cubbage produced the play to rehearsal stage then director Wilf Buckler took over.

 Don McTaggart was a Brisbane actor who mostly worked in radio.
 He had appeared in A Sleep of Prisoners.
 Judith Stephenson and Betty Ross were experienced Brisbane stage actors.